Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Kinematic origin of correlations in the CB model

 The redshift $z$ of the GRB location is measurable, and the dependence of the GRB observables on redshift can be taken into account explicitly, unlike their dependence on the values of the Lorentz factor and the viewing angle of the jet, which can only be inferred with model-dependent assumptions.
 However, the strong dependence on $\gamma$ and $\delta$ can be used to correlate triplets of independent observables without knowing the values of $\gamma$ and $\delta$.
 Moreover, several observables depend on the same combination of $\gamma$ and $\delta$ that result in pair correlations.
 Finally, due to selection effects in the observations, various observables depend strongly only on $\gamma$ or $\delta$, which also yields pair-correlations.
 In particular, the dependence on viewing angle of the jet can be eliminated in two general cases: For $\gamma^2\!\gg\!
 1$ and small viewing angles $\theta^2\!\ll\!
 1$, the Doppler factor satisfies $\delta\! \approx\!
 2\, \gamma/(1\!+\!\gamma^2\, \theta^2)$ to an excellent approximation.
 For $\theta^2\,\gamma^2\lsim 1$ the Doppler factor decreases rather slowly with increasing $\theta$.
 But, for $\theta^2\,\gamma^2\!\gg\!
 1$ the Doppler factor decreases with increasing viewing angle like $\theta^{-2}$, and the observed fluence of gamma rays, which in the CB model is amplified by a factor $ \delta^2 $ due to relativistic beaming, decreases like $[1+\gamma^2\theta^2]^{-2}$.
 The geometrical probability to view a bipolar GRB from a small angle $\theta$ increases like $(1\!-\!cos\theta)\!\approx\! \theta^2/2$ and the product $\theta^2\,[1+\gamma^2\theta^2]^{-2}$ has a maximum when $\gamma^2\theta^2\!=\!1$.
 Consequently, $\delta\!=\!\gamma$ for the most probable viewing angle $\theta\!=\!1/\gamma$ of GRBs \citep{SD1995}.

 In `soft' GRBs with $\gamma^2\,\theta^2\!\gg\!1$, such as X-ray flashes (XRFs) with $\gamma^2\,\theta^2 \gsim 10$, the dependence on the exact value of the Lorentz factor can be ignored compared to the strong dependence on the Doppler factor.
 This yields a slightly different correlation.
 Thus, we shall derive the CB model correlations for the above two different situations, for $\delta\!\simeq\!\gamma$ and for $\gamma^2\theta^2\!\gg\!1$, i.e. $\delta\!\ll\!\gamma$ where the dependence on $\gamma$ can be neglected compared to that on $\delta$.
 For a mixed population of ordinary GRBs, soft GRBs and XRFs one may expect an approximate correlation obtained by using the average index of the two power-law correlations.
 (Alternatively, one can derive triple correlations, i.e., correlations that involve three independent observables that each of which depends both on $\gamma$ and $\theta$).
-Below we derive the the CB model pair correlations that correspond to those discovered empirically by Liang et al. (2010) and we compare the two in the text and in Table 1.
+Below we derive the the CB model pair correlations that corresponding to those discovered empirically by Liang et al.~(2010) and Lu et al.~(20111) and we compare them in the text and in Table 1.